hackclub/hackclub/workshops/pcb_level_4/README.md

 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/266.webp)

-Here, everything is being powered from the 3.3V VCC.
+Here, everything is powered from the 3.3V VCC.
 There are two decoupling capacitors (100nF and 10uF) as required by the datasheet.
 The two 4.7K resistors pull the I2C line high when it's not being used.
 CS is tied high to enable I2C communication at all times.
 The interrupts are not being used here since we don't need data immediately[^5].

 ### Configuration Switch

-This is a simple set of switches which can be read with the microcontroller's internal pullup pins and will let us define aspects of the LEDs and Level in software.
+This is a simple set of switches that can be read with the microcontroller's internal pullup pins and will let us define aspects of the LEDs and Level in software.
 Consider using something that has protruding switches and is (significantly) bigger than the C40737 if you want to control it by hand.

 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/277.webp)

 ### Battery Charging

-[The datasheet](https://cloud-b6v3rkn29-hack-club-bot.vercel.app/1tp4057-google-translated-datasheet.pdf) for the TP4057 recommends this circuit if we want the Red LED to light up when it's charging, the Green LED when it's charged, and both lights be off if no battery is connected.
+[The datasheet](https://cloud-b6v3rkn29-hack-club-bot.vercel.app/1tp4057-google-translated-datasheet.pdf) for the TP4057 recommends this circuit if we want the Red LED to light up when it's charging, the Green LED when it's charged, and both lights off if no battery is connected.

 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/010.webp)

-The PROG resistor determines how fast to charge the battery based on a forumla, some common values are in the datasheet:
+The PROG resistor determines how fast to charge the battery based on a formula, some common values are in the datasheet:

 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/299.webp)